aws-samples/multimodal-rag-on-slide-decks/Blog1-TitanEmbeddings-LVM/README.md

   solution.
 - [Amazon
   SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html):
-  the LLaVA model to model is deployed on a SageMaker endpoint using SageMaker hosting services and we use the resulting endpoint to run inferences against the LLaVA model.
+  the LLaVA model is deployed on a SageMaker endpoint using SageMaker hosting services and we use the resulting endpoint to run inferences against the LLaVA model.
 We also use SageMaker Notebooks to orchestrate and demonstrate this solution end-to-end.